sckieran/Metabarcoding_Pipeline_Waits/README.md

 Fill out the step_3_wrapper.sh file:

 `dirr=$PWD #path to your project directory.
-If you're running this code from inside your directory (recommended), you can set this to $PWD. genelist=$PWD/genelist #path to your genelist, a tab-separated single-line list of genes/primer sets that correspond to your data folders. prefix="your_project" #for ease of use, this should match the name you gave in Step 1. pattern1="_R1.fastq" pattern2="_R2.fastq" num_graphs=24 #change this based on how many quality profiles you want to look at.
-Adding more adds computational time to this script.`
+If you're running this code from inside your directory (recommended), you can set this to $PWD. genelist=$PWD/genelist :path to your genelist, a tab-separated single-line list of genes/primer sets that correspond to your data folders. prefix="your_project" :for ease of use, this should match the name you gave in Step 1. pattern1="_R1.fastq" :the pattern for the end of your R1 files.
+Default is "_R1.fastq". pattern2="_R2.fastq" :the pattern for the ened of your R2 files.
+Default is "_R2.fastq". num_graphs=24 :change this based on how many quality profiles you want to look at.
+Adding more adds computational time to this script.` rlib="~/Rpackages" :path to your R packages

 then run:

 `sbatch step_3_wrapper.sh`

-**Running in the head node**
-The  program takes the following arguments:
-* -n a name for your outfiles.
-Should match step 1 for easiest working.
-* -g the path to the list containing your gene terms.
-* -d the directory that contains your project, probbaly the directory you're running the code from ($PWD)
-* -p the pattern for the end of your R1 files.
-Default is "_R1.fastq".
-* -q the pattern for th ened of your R2 files.
-Default is "_R2.fastq".
-* -k the number of samples you want to view quality plots for.
-Samples will be randomly selected .
-Default is 24.
-Increasing this value increaeses computational time.
-* -l path to your R packages library

-`bash step_3_quality_check_reads.sh	-n name -g genelist -d directory -p pattern1 -q pattern2 -k num_graphs -l rlib`
+or

+`bash step_3_wrapper.sh`

 ### Outputs